FoxComm/code-challenges/react-vending-machine/README.md

 * Open issues with any questions you have.
   * What isn't clear to you?
   * Which assumptions are you making because of lacking information?
+  * Don't feel obligated to wait for answers.
+Feel free to make assumptions and proceed.